open62541/open62541-www/doc/master/_sources/client.rst.txt

                                  * the intial one is lost.
 Instead abort the
                                  * connection when the Session is lost. */

-If either endpoint or userTokenPolicy has been set (at least one non-zero byte in either structure), then the selected Endpoint and UserTokenPolicy overwrite the settings in the basic connection configuration.
-The userTokenPolicy array in the EndpointDescription is ignored.
-The selected userTokenPolicy is set in the dedicated configuration field.
+If either endpoint or userTokenPolicy has been set, then they are used directly.
+Otherwise this information comes from the GetEndpoints response from the server (filtered and selected for the SecurityMode, etc.).

-If the advanced configuration is not set, the client will write to it the selected Endpoint and UserTokenPolicy during GetEndpoints.

-The information in the advanced configuration is used during reconnect when the SecureChannel was broken.

 .. code-block:: c